playgude2/user-management-service/README.md

 ### 2. Configure the database

-Update your database configuration in `ormconfig.json` or `app.module.ts`.
+Update your database configuration in `app.module.ts`.

 ### 3. Install and start Redis